 2. Rich People Set Financial Goals

 Speaking of financial goals, rich people always seem to have a lot of them.
-Perhaps they're saving up for a summer home in Malibu Beach, or they're investing in a new business opportunity.
+Whether they're saving up for a summer home in Malibu Beach or investing in a new business opportunity, they're always thinking about what to do with money sitting in the bank.

 Obviously, most people's financial goals are not going to be that grandiose, but you need to have financial goals.
 Otherwise, how will you be able to tell when you're doing well financially?